 In view of these findings, it is unlikely that the VAT reduction will be passed on to consumers in the future either.
 That means the extension of the tax rate reduction in the catering industry over a longer time period will lead to an immediate liquidity advantage for the majority of businesses.
 It thus represents an effective tax measure to safeguard the catering industry long-term.

 The time extension also makes sense as it allows businesses to financially offset the conversion expenses (e.g. programming of electronic point-of-sale systems due to the tax rate reduction) created by the first Corona Tax Assistance Act when the measure was introduced effective July 1, 2020.
 The extension of the measure until December 2022 ultimately increases its impact as it can take effect at a time when the catering industry is open again.

 The complete statement on the Third Corona Tax Relief Act by Deborah Schanz can be found here.

 Schanz, D. (2021, March 9).
 Tax Relief as Corona Government Aid – Findings from TRR 266 Research, TRR 266 Accounting for Transparency Blog. https://www.accounting-for-transparency.de/blog/tax-relief-as-corona-government-aid-findings-from-trr-266-research/.

 Immediate loss carryback is an important measure to provide affected companies with short-term liquidity.
 Read More

 How are firms affected by the corona crisis?
 Is the German governments’ support effective?
 The German Business Panel recently conducted its first survey and received responses of more than 9.500 firms about the effectiveness of Germany’s corona aid.
-The survey shows that German state aid reaches those firms that… Read More
+Read More